GGonnerman/CS4550_Compiler/README.md

 - `programs/PrintErr2.kln`: Small Error: Print inside of an expression (Module 2)
 - `programs/TypeErr.kln`: Small Error: No type in formal parameter (Module 2)
 - `programs/FractionAdd.kln`: Adds 2 fractions and prints out result (Module 3)
+- `programs/semantic-errors.kln`: A program with every possible semantic error (Module 4)
+- `programs/fixed-semantic-errors.kln`: The above program with all semantic errors fixed (Module 4)

 #### Test Files

 - `tests/test_scanner.py`: contains a large number of tests to help validate and ensure functionality of the klein scanner
 - `tests/test_position.py`: contains a few tests for the position tracker
 - `tests/test_parser.py`: contains a number of tests for the parser
+- `tests/test_semantic_analyzer.py`: contains a number of tests for the semantic analyzer
 - `tests/programs/`: contains professor provided klein programs (used in testing)

 ## Known Bugs